pivotal-cf/pivnet-resource/README.md

   name `some-file.txt` will be downloaded to `/tmp/build/get/some-file.txt`.

 * `unpack`: *Optional.* Whether to unpack the downloaded file.
-  If set all glob patterns that are downloaded must be able to be unpacked or this will fail.

   This can be used to use a root filesystem that is packaged as a archive file on network.pivotal.io as the image to run a given concourse task

   Example of how to unpack with `get` and pass as image to task definition